Google Modernize Workspace Video Player

 I organized and co-facilitated visual design brainstorm session to drive alignment and foster collaboration across Drive, Vids, Workspace Design Systems, and Meet.

-Opacity & gradients on the controls
+• Opacity – Opacity & gradients on the controls

-DIRECTION 1 - Contained timeline and controls
+Direction 1 - Contained timeline and controls, Direction 2 - Open timeline

 DESIGN SPRINT